 The accelerated adoption of technological innovations to optimise every aspect of our lives not only generates large volumes of data around our activities but also heavily relies on this data.
 The potential benefits to be gained from the use of this data serves both individuals and organizations.
-For example, providing everyday convenience, my precise location details enable taxi-hailing apps to find the nearest car to me and assist food delivery apps to speedily deliver my order.

 Author: Dr. Maurice Coyle

 Collecting, storing and sharing personal data has become ubiquitous with the digital age.
 It allows organizations to know where we are, what we like and who we’re interacting with.
 So, it’s unsurprising that many people believe data privacy is now completely dead.
 But is it premature to mourn its passing?